Pawan158/Automation-Selenium/OrangeHRM.md

-Project Summary: Admin User Creation Automation – OrangeHRM (FileName: Admin_OrangeHRM_Assignment.java)
+📌 Project Summary: Admin User Creation Automation – OrangeHRM (FileName: Admin_OrangeHRM_Assignment.java):

-This project automates the Admin user creation functionality of the OrangeHRM Open Source application using Selenium WebDriver with Java and TestNG.
+1) This project automates the Admin user creation functionality of the OrangeHRM Open Source application using Selenium WebDriver with Java and TestNG.
-The test script performs an end-to-end flow starting from application launch and login, navigating to the Admin module, and adding a new system user by interacting with dropdowns, auto-suggestion fields, and form inputs using keyboard actions.
+2) The test script performs an end-to-end flow starting from application launch and login, navigating to the Admin module, and adding a new system user by interacting with dropdowns, auto-suggestion fields, and form inputs using keyboard actions.

 🔧 Technologies & Tools Used:
-1) Java
+- Java
-2) Selenium WebDriver
+- Selenium WebDriver
-3) TestNG
+- TestNG
-4) ChromeDriver
+- ChromeDriver
-5) Actions Class (Keyboard interactions)
+- Actions Class (Keyboard interactions)

 🧪 Automation Flow Covered:
 1) Launch Chrome browser and maximize window